vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/page.md

 See [Page Info Section](../feature/page-info.md)

+## Picture Preview

+We supports clicking to preview and zooming the picture, while supporting the sliding browsing of the page picture and the sharing and downloading of the picture too.

+For specific configuration, please refer to [photo-swipe plugin configuration](https://vuepress-photo-swipe.mrhope.site/config/)

 ## Last Updated

 The `themeConfig.lastUpdated` option allows you to get the UNIX timestamp(ms) of each file’s last `git` commit, and it will also display at the bottom of each page in an appropriate format: